 The Subprime & Near Prime Auto Lending Market

 Today in America, about 34% of auto purchasers are considered sub-or near prime.
 Yes, that number is from 2018, but 2020 FICO score data remains consistent.
 Throughout 2020, many policies prevented impact on credit scores.
-Such protections may begin to fade in 2021.
+Such protections have faded throughout 2021.

 With the cost of funds at historic lows, the opportunity to assist those with low or no credit is quite alluring.
-The rate of auto loan delinquencies has only ticked up 3.5% over the previous year. but this is thought to be due to the $2 trillion CARES ACT stimulus.
+The rate of auto loan delinquencies has only ticked up 3.5% over the previous year, but the $2 trillion CARES ACT stimulus had an impact on it.
+Moving forward, we will see real impacts as Federal assistance stopped.

-With unemployment remaining high during the ongoing COVID-19 pandemic, there is a tepid response from financial institutions towards the subprime market.
+With unemployment in a range of industries high during the ongoing COVID-19 pandemic, there is a tepid response from financial institutions towards the subprime market.
 And yet, it includes people in need of affordable lending, and credit unions are eager to lend.

 The opportunity for growth is here.
 How can you control risk during uncertain times while still serving your community?
 Here are a couple suggestions.